cyrilletuzi/angular-async-local-storage/README.md

 ### Deleting data

-To delete one item :
+To delete one item:

 ```typescript
 this.localStorage.removeItem('user').subscribe(() => {});
 ```

-To delete all items :
+To delete all items:

 ```typescript
 this.localStorage.clear().subscribe(() => {});